dxos/dxos/docs/content/tutorial/introduction.md

 - Node.js v12+
 - npm v6+ or yarn v1.20+ (We'll use `yarn` here.)

-> It is also recommended to use some storage cleaning extension - for instance [Clear site data](https://chrome.google.com/webstore/detail/clear-site-data/aihgofjefdlhpnmeakpnjjeajofpcbhj).
-> Sometimes when developing a DXOS application new version of the application can fetch old data from storage that was used by previous versions - then some kind of an unexpected error may occur.
-In such cases it is recommended to clear storage using the abovementioned extension.

 ## Create an empty application

 We will be using [Create React App](https://reactjs.org/docs/create-a-new-react-app.html) to start the new application.